If you are facing an unexpected pregnancy we are here to help you.

 The cervix may be softened either with the use of seaweed sticks called laminaria or medications at the start of the procedure.
 Once the cervix is prepared, various combinations of medications are administered, typically a mixture of mifepristone (taken orally) and misoprostol (either oral or vaginal).
 Mifepristone causes the amniotic sac (containing the pregnancy-related tissue) to detach from the uterus, while misoprostol induces labor to deliver the pregnancy, placenta and other pregnancy-related tissue.

-Our center offers consultations and accurate information about all pregnancy options; however, we do not offer or refer for abortion services.
+Our clinic offers consultations and accurate information about all pregnancy options; however, we do not offer or refer for abortion services.
 The information on this website is intended for general education purposes only and should not be relied upon as a substitute for professional counseling and/or medical advice.

 “Mifeprex: Prescribing Information,” Danco Laboratories, last modified April 22, 2009, http://www.earlyoptionpill.com/userfiles/file/Mifeprex%20Labeling%204-22-09_Final_doc.pdf